Back to blog

 Autonomous QA agents are different in kind, not just degree.
 BearQ positions it as goal-based agents that plan, execute, and adapt testing end-to-end.
 The agent is given a quality objective — test this checkout flow, validate this API endpoint, verify accessibility across these pages — and it determines how to achieve that objective, executes the tests, and adapts when things change.

-The QA Evolution Timeline
+The QA evolution timeline

-Test automation arrived and changed the economics.
+Manual testing dominated until the early 2010s.
+QA engineers manually executed test cases, wrote detailed bug reports, and relied on human judgment for exploratory testing.
+Then test automation arrived and changed the economics.
 Selenium, Cypress, Playwright — scripted automation that could run hundreds of tests per night.
 The tradeoff was brittle tests that required constant maintenance as the application evolved.

 Autonomous QA agents represent the third phase.
 BearQ, Cyara, Testomat.io, and a growing ecosystem of agentic testing platforms are delivering AI agents that generate tests, execute them, repair them when they break, and adapt them when requirements change.
 The QA engineer shifts from writing tests to orchestrating the agents that write and maintain them.